Wiley (publisher): Brands and partnerships

 Wiley's Professional Development brands include For Dummies, Jossey-Bass, Pfeiffer, Wrox Press, J.K.
 Lasser, Sybex, Fisher Investments Press, and Bloomberg Press.
 The STMS business is also known as Wiley-Blackwell, formed following the acquisition of Blackwell Publishing in February 2007.
 Brands include The Cochrane Library and more than 1,500 journals.

-Wiley has publishing alliances with partners including Microsoft, CFA Institute, the Culinary Institute of America, the American Institute of Architects, the National Geographic Society, and the Institute of Electrical and Electronics Engineers (IEEE).
-Wiley-Blackwell also publishes journals on behalf of more than 700 professional and scholarly society partners including the New York Academy of Sciences, American Cancer Society, The Physiological Society, British Ecological Society, American Association of Anatomists, Society for the Psychological Study of Social Issues and The London School of Economics and Political Science, making it the world's largest society publisher.

-Wiley partners with GreyCampus to provide professional learning solutions around big data and digital literacy.
-Wiley has also partnered with five other higher-education publishers to create CourseSmart, a company developed to sell college textbooks in eTextbook format on a common platform.
-In 2002, Wiley created a partnership with French publisher Anuman Interactive in order to launch a series of e-books adapted from the For Dummies collection.
-In 2013, Wiley partnered with American Graphics Institute to create an online education video and e-book subscription service called The Digital Classroom.
+Wiley-Blackwell offers journal publishing services for other organizations, some of them are American Cancer Society and The Physiological Society.
+Wiley, along with other publishers, created CourseSmart as an online retailer selling college textbooks as eBooks.

 In 2016, Wiley launched a worldwide partnership with Christian H. Cooper to create a program for candidates taking the Financial Risk Manager exam offered by the Global Association of Risk Professionals.
 The program will be built on the existing Wiley efficient learning platform and Christian's legacy Financial Risk Manager product.
 The partnership is built on the view the FRM designation will rapidly grow to be one of the premier financial designations for practitioners that will track the growth of the Chartered Financial Analyst designation.
 The program will serve tens of thousands of FRM candidates worldwide and is based on the adaptive learning technology of Wiley's efficient learning platform and Christian's unique writing style and legacy book series.

 With the integration of digital technology and the traditional print medium, Wiley has stated that in the near future its customers will be able to search across all its content regardless of original medium and assemble a custom product in the format of choice.
 Web resources are also enabling new types of publisher-customer interactions within the company's various businesses.